GoogleChrome/web.dev/src/site/content/en/secure/fixing-mixed-content/index.md

 Note that having `http://` in the `href` attribute of anchor tags (`<a>`) is often not a mixed content issue, with some notable exceptions discussed later.

-If your site is published using a content management system it is possible that the links to insecure URLs have been inserted into the content when publishing pages.
+If your site is published using a content management system, it is possible that links to insecure URLs are inserted when pages are published.
-For example, images may have been included with a full URL rather than a relative path.
+For example, images may be included with a full URL rather than a relative path.
 You will need to find and fix these within the CMS content.

 ### Fixing mixed content

-Once you've found where the mixed content is included in your site's source, follow these steps to fix it.
+Once you've found mixed content in your site's source, you can follow these steps to fix it.

-First, find the resource and check to see if it is available securely by changing the `http://` to `https://`.
+If you get a console message that a resource request has been automatically upgraded from HTTP to HTTPS, you can safely change the `http://` URL for the resource in your code to `https://`.
-If the Console message says that the resource has been automatically upgraded, then the resource should be available securely and you can change the URL to match.
+You can also check to see if a resource is available securely by changing `http://` to `https://` in the browser URL bar and attempting to open the URL in a browser tab.

 If the resource is not available via `https://`, you should consider one of the following options: